nodejs/wiki-archive/FAQ.md

 There have been [problems](https://en.wikipedia.org/wiki/Leap_second#Examples_of_problems_associated_with_the_leap_second) caused by software not managing this second properly.
 Note also that depending on the specific implementation and time sychronization mechanisms used, a particular system may not actually "see" the leap second, but it will occur as a regular one second time correction at a later time.
+All of the timing functions used by Node are monotonic on their various platforms.

-As to how this affects node.js applications, as [specified by ECMA-262](http://www.ecma-international.org/ecma-262/5.1/#sec-15.9.1.1), JavaScript and thus node.js, explicitly *ignore* leap seconds when calculating the difference, in seconds, between two dates.
+As to how this affects applications, as [specified by ECMA-262](http://www.ecma-international.org/ecma-262/5.1/#sec-15.9.1.1), JavaScript and thus Node, explicitly *ignores* leap seconds when calculating the difference, in seconds, between two dates.
 In any event, it wouldn't be possible to take those into account without a historical table, and taking deltas more than 6 months in the future is impossible as the schedule is not known.

+Applications should be aware that time-of-day, such as returned by `Date()`, is not monotonic and should not be used for timing-sensitive intervals.
+This is true not just because of leap seconds, but also because of daylight savings time (summer time), and corrections due to clock drift.

 For example, the following example code ( counting the number of seconds since Midnight, Jan 1st, 1970 GMT) does not include leap seconds.